lsst-tstn/tstn-020/index.rst

     await queue.start_task

-    script = await queue.add("auxtel/enable_atcs.py", config={"ATAOS": "constant_hex"})
+    script = await queue.add("auxtel/enable_atcs.py", config={"ATAOS": "summit_constant_hex"})

     # Wait for script to execute
     await script.done()

 ..
 And from the LOVE interface:

-Examples of how to do this using the LOVE interface will be added when the functionality is ready.
+Examples of how to do this using the LOVE interface will be added soon.

 ..
 TODO: Add example on how to launch script from LOVE interface

-If working with an individual CSC, which as an operator would be a rare occurrence, the ``salobj.Remotes`` class may be more appropriate:
+If working with an individual CSC, which should be a special case, the ``salobj.Remotes`` class may be more appropriate:

 .. code-block:: python